MOP-DB Help

 In the search filter's left box select the item to search ...
 'Leaf Color 1 (hue)' etc.

-Clicking on one of the search filter's value boxes opens a 'Colour Tuner'.
-You only need to select the hue (position in the rainbow).
+Pressing one of the search filter's value boxes opens a 'Colour Tuner'.
+You only need to select the hue (position

 A text description of it would certainly be too wordy, the best way to understand it is to play with it.

-Only if you click/tap 'OK' will the color be accepted, and you can cancel an edit session to leave without saving.
+Only if you press 'OK' will the color be accepted, and you can cancel an edit session to leave without saving.

 Screenshot of a Colour Tuner on an iPhone 5 (note that holding a phone horizontally allows a better experience):